tajchert/BusWear/README.md

 **What are some drawbacks?**

 _Probably quite big one is that all your objects to be posted needs to implement `Parcelable`.
 I recommend using for that purpose some library such as Parceler, Hrisey or Auto-Parcel for this._

+_Other one is that you cannot have classes with same name in the same module (for example "wear") - it will lead to errors as matching is done on SimpleName of class._

 ###License